 At Key Solutions we understand that for many deciding to release equity from your home using a lifetime mortgage or other product can often be a difficult decision to make.
 There are a number of different options available depending on your circumstances each with their own pros and cons as well as wider implications for family members.

-All clients will receive a free, no obligation consultation service with one of their qualified advisers and consultations are usually completed in two stages and in person rather than over the telephone.
+All clients will receive a free, no obligation consultation service with one of their qualified advisers and consultations are usually completed in two stages.

 At your first appointment, which can take place at your home or at a location of your choice, the qualified adviser will take the time to get to know you.
 They will review your current financial circumstances so that they can make informed recommendations on a suitable way forward for your individual circumstances.

 They will discuss your aspirations and requirements in depth so that they can fully understand what you want from your retirement.
 They can also provide answers to any questions you or your family might have and make sure that you have considered all of the possible options available to you.

 Your adviser will then take all of this information away and use it to produce a detailed report specific to you and your circumstances.

 At the second appointment your adviser will provide you with the report detailing the best option for your own personal circumstances.
 This will include details of how your existing state entitlements and benefits may be affected as well as provide you with details of other benefits you might be able to claim.

 If a lifetime mortgage is right for you, you will be provided with guidance on all of the products you qualify for.
 Your adviser will explain the positives and negatives of each and help you find the best solution to meet your needs and future aspirations.

 Involving your family and other beneficiaries